BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 \beta_{PD} > \beta_{AX}
 $$

-Where:

-βPD → Pull-down NMOS strength
-βAX → Access transistor strength
+Where: ( βPD → Pull-down NMOS strength, and βAX → Access transistor strength )

 The **Cell Ratio (CR)** is defined as: